J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

   <li>RSP</li>
 </ul>

-There are other registers to, R8 - R15 for instance, but we will not be working with these so much.
+There are other registers too, R8 - R15 for instance, but we will not be working with these so much.

 It is also important to understand the structure of a register, especially when working with 64 bit registers.
 The reason why will become clearer when we reach the last phase of our process for generating shellcode.
 The important thing to remember is that a register can be broken up into smaller parts/bytes and based on this distinction, the name of the register changes.
 If we use 'rax' in our Assembly code then we will be referring to the full 64-bit register and if we use 'eax' in our Assembly code, we will be referring to only the lower 32 byte part of it.
 The below table should clarify the last statement: